Dax invariants, light bulbs, and isotopies of symplectic structures: Abstract

 \section{Abstract}

-This paper proves the following two main results.
-First, we classify the isotopy classes of embeddings of $\Sigma$ in $\Sigma\times S^2$ that are geometrically dual to $\{\mbox{pt}\}\times S^2$, where $\Sigma$ is a closed oriented surface with a positive genus, and show that there exist infinitely many such embeddings that are homotopic to each other but mutually non-isotopic.
-This answers a question of Gabai.
-Second, we show that the space of symplectic forms on an irrational ruled surface homologous to a fixed symplectic form has infinitely many connected components.
-This gives the first such example among closed $4$--manifolds and answers Problem 2(a) in McDuff--Salamon's problem list.
+This paper addresses several isotopy problems on $4$-manifolds.
+First, we classify the isotopy classes of embeddings of $\Sigma$ in $\Sigma\times S^2$ that are geometrically dual to $\{\mbox{pt}\}\times S^2$, where $\Sigma$ is a closed oriented surface with a positive genus, and show that there exist infinitely many such embeddings that are homotopic to each other but mutually non-isotopic, thereby answering a question of Gabai \cite[Question 10.15]{Gabai20}.

+By combining this construction with techniques from symplectic topology, we also answer Problem 2(a) in McDuff--Salamon's problem list \cite{MSIntro} and a question of Cieliebak--Eliashberg--Mishachev \cite{CieliebakHprinciple}, which concern the uniqueness and $h$--principle of symplectic structures on closed $4$--manifolds.
+We answer these questions by establishing the following results: (1) The space of symplectic forms on every irrational ruled surface homologous to a fixed symplectic form has infinitely many connected components; (2) There exist infinitely many symplectic forms on every irrational ruled surface that are formally homotopic, cohomologous, but not homotopic to each other.
+Both are the first such examples for closed $4$--manifolds.

 The proofs are based on a generalization of the Dax invariant to embedded closed surfaces.
-In the proof, we also establish several properties of the smooth mapping class group of $\Sigma\times S^2$, which may be of independent interest.
-For example, we show that there exists a surjective homomorphism from $\operatorname{MCG}(\Sigma\times S^2)$ to $\mathbb{Z}^\infty$, such that its restriction to the subgroup of elements pseudo-isotopic to the identity is also of infinite rank.
+In the course of the proof, we obtain several properties of the smooth mapping class group of $\Sigma\times S^2$, which may be of independent interest.
+For example, we show that there exists a surjective homomorphism from $\pi_0\operatorname{Diff}(\Sigma\times S^2)$ to $\mathbb{Z}^\infty$, such that its restriction to the subgroup of elements pseudo-isotopic to the identity is of infinite rank.